Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index/README.md

 You have probably been told to set a thing called "relative\_reference\_index" in your bed_mesh config section to (x points * y points) - 1) / 2.
 This tells klipper that the middle point of the mesh (usually center of the bed) - exactly where you were probably doing your initial Z offset calibration (with a feeler gauge or a sheet of printer paper) - is Z=0.
 But in reality, this is the most thermally unstable point of the bed, so your "Z=0" is now a moving target with changing temperature of the gantry members.
 For reference, on my 300mm V2.4, this difference in Z offset between "heatsoaking for 10 minutes" and "printing for 3 hours" is roughly 80 microns.
 Sounds little, but it is more than enough to give you a "perfect squish" for the first and "can see the second layer through the first one" for the second option.

-Your bed mesh still works fine, you get a (hopefully) consistent first layer - but it will have a *moderately* different Z offset.
+Your bed mesh still works fine, you get a (hopefully) consistent first layer - but it will have a *slightly-to-moderately* different global Z offset every time.
 If you preheat for a long time, this effect is minimized, because you probably have everything set up to work at thermal equilibrium.
 But if you don't want to waste time heatsoaking for hours, there is a solution.

 # What can I do about it?
 You can get gantry backers, which can eliminate most (if not all) of the gantry bowing effects.
 That is the gucci solution, but costs money, and on large printers it might not be enough.